freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/accessibility-quiz/part-016.md

 # --description--

-Every `region` role requires a visible lable, which should be referenced by the `aria-labelledby` attribute.
+Every `region` role requires a visible label, which should be referenced by the `aria-labelledby` attribute.

 To the `section` elements, give the following `aria-labelledby` attributes: